 TEI P3 SGML with extensive use of SGML entities for

 These transcriptions were purely allographetic.
-They were automatically converted to XML
+They were automatically converted

 (extended TEI P4X) in 2002, and are currently available in this format under a Creative Commons BY-NC-SA